yanickrochon/rbac-a/README.md

 ## Users

-When invoking `rbac.check`, the argument `userId` is an arbitrary value that is only checked within the specified providers.
+When invoking `rbac.check`, the argument `user` is an arbitrary value that is only checked within the specified providers.
 For this reason, this value should normally be numeric or string.
 However, implementing custom providers, other data types and values may be passed to the function.

-## Async checking

-Checking user access is done asynchronously.
-For this reason, providers may return a Promise from their methods `getUserRoles`, `getRolePermissions`, and `getAttribute`.

 ## Rule inheritance

 Role inheritence is done from bottom to top, and evaluated from top to bottom.
 When declaring roles, a given role does not inherit from another role, but instead has declared roles inheriting from it.

 In the [usage](#usage) example, the roles are evaluated in a path, from left to right, starting at any given node, like so :

 ```

+               ┌── auditor
-                           ┌── editor ──┐
+    ── admin ──┤              ┌── editor? ──┐
-    ── admin ── director ──┤            ├── reader ── guest
+               └── director ──┤             ├── reader ── guest
-                           └── writer ──┘
+                              └── writer ───┘
 ```

+**Note :** the `editor?` role depends if the specified attribute is active or not.
+If the rule's attribute is inactive, then all inheriting roles are ignored, unless explicitly specified within the user's membership.
+In the example above, if `editor`'s attribute is inactive, then user `333` would still be able to `read` as the role `reader` is explicitly specified whereas user `222` would not as it is only implicitly specified through the `editor` role's inheritance.

 ### Cyclical inheritance

 No error will be emitted for cyclical inheritance.
-However, the validation will not search any deeper once a cyclical inheritance is detected.
+However, the validation will not search any deeper once a cycle is detected.

 ## Super User Role (Administrator)

 This RBAC module does not have a built-in "administrator" role or permission.
 Such privileged role must be implemented by the application.
-This can be achieved with a role (ex: `admin`), which is not inherited (i.e. no parent), with a special permission (ex: `manage`), and allow this special permission only and on every resource that has an *allow*` or *deny* rule set.
+This can be achieved with a role (ex: `admin`), which is not inherited (i.e. has no parent), but should be the parent of very other roles, with a special permission (ex: `manage`).

-This way, the special permission (ex: `manage`) can be assigned on other roles as well, but may be denied, too, if necessary.
+This way, the special permission (ex: `manage`) can be assigned on other roles as well, if necessary.

 ## Grouped permissions